savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise02-TemplateWithData/README.md

 * Setup and pass data (locals) to rendered templates

 Continue working in your `WIP\Ch07\express-server` directory.
-If you did not complete the last exercise, you can copy the solution from the solutions directory to start.
+If you did not complete the last exercise, you can copy the solution from the last exercise in the solutions directory to be your starting point.

 ## New Packages